Classification: Day Division or Evening Division Student.

 The University reviews applications and makes admissions decisions on a rolling basis.
 Students must file a completed application accompanied by a nonrefundable application fee of $40 and the appropriate academic credentials mentioned below.
 All applicants must complete the requirements for a high school diploma or submit the results of the GED.

 Prospective high school students should submit an application early in their senior year.
 Applications reviewed after February 1 will be considered on a space-available basis.

 To be considered for admission, freshman applicants must submit official academic credentials with 15 units of secondary school credit and must have taken the Scholastic Aptitude Test (SAT) or the American College Test (ACT).
-For information about SAT I and ACT writing test requirements, please contact the Office of Admissions.
 Required academic or college preparatory courses are four English, three Mathematics (including Algebra II and Geometry), three History and Social Science, two Laboratory Science, and three elective courses.
 Freshman applicants must also submit either an essay or writing sample and one recommendation letter.

 Home-schooled and prospective students who have been away from high school for several years are also encouraged to apply for admission.
 Interested applicants should contact the Office of Admissions to discuss application requirements.

 Students wishing to transfer must submit official transcripts from all colleges or universities attended as well as an essay or writing sample and one recommendation letter.
 If a student has earned less than 30 college credits, an official secondary school record and SAT I or ACT scores are also required.
 For information regarding transfer student application deadlines, please contact the Office of Admissions.